deriv-com/deriv-static-content/documents/README.md

 ## Other documents:

 - [**Banners**](https://github.com/binary-com/deriv-static-content/tree/master/banners): ppc and other marketing banners are here.
-For a new banner groups need to make a new folder then add all files there.
+For a new banner group, need to make a new folder then add all banner files there.
 - [**Ebooks**](https://github.com/binary-com/deriv-static-content/tree/master/marketing): All Forex, stock, crypto... ebooks in 6 languages

 - [**Derivlogo**](https://github.com/binary-com/deriv-static-content/tree/master/logos)